tedy-art/OOPs/2_inheritance/README.md

 **Multiple Inheritance:**<br/>
-In mulitple inheritance, the child inherit from more than 'one' parent class.<br/>
+In multiple inheritance, the child inherits from more than 'one' parent class.<br/>
 Multiple inheritance allows a class to inherit from multiple base classes.<br/>
 The derived class can access attributes and methods from all the base classes.<br/>
 It enables the derived class to combine functionalities from different classes.<br/>